Don’t Respect Your Boss? Try These 3 Tactics*

 Instead of looking at everything from my point of view, I tried to look at it from my boss’s.
 (It was hard as we were wired so differently, which was the heart of the problem.)

 For instance, because I wanted to keep our conversations to a minimum, I never sat down when I talked to them; I’d simply approach where they were sitting and loom over them.
-Looked at from their point, that could be quite intimidating.
+Looked at from their viewpoint, that could be quite intimidating.

 I realised I had to change my behaviour (as they say, ‘If you keep doing what you always did, you’ll keep getting what you always got’).
 So I decided to do the next step…